TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 definition begins with two or more underscore characters and does not end in two or more underscores, it is considered a :dfn:`private name` of that class.
 Private names are transformed to a longer form before code is generated for them.
-The transformation inserts the class name, with leading underscores removed and a single underscore inserted, in front of the name.
-For example, the identifier ``__spam`` occurring in a class named ``Ham`` will be transformed to ``_Ham__spam``.
+The transformation inserts the kundi name, with leading underscores removed and a single underscore inserted, in front of the name.
+For example, the identifier ``__spam`` occurring in a kundi named ``Ham`` will be transformed to ``_Ham__spam``.
 This transformation is independent of the syntactical context in which the identifier is used.
 If the transformed name is extremely long (longer than 255 characters), implementation defined truncation may happen.
-If the class name consists only of underscores, no transformation is done.
+If the kundi name consists only of underscores, no transformation is done.

 .. _atom-literals: